luissantanderdev/codedinsound/README.md

 ![github banner](controlRoomPic.jpeg)
 ### Hey there, My name is Luis Santander welcome to my GitHub portfolio.
 Little bit about my self, I am software engineer.
 Have profound interest in building cool stuff.
-Please reach out to me if you are interested in getting to know me. 👋
+Please feel free to reach out to me if you are interested in getting to know me. 👋

 ## Technical Skills